-For the main body of each writing session you need enough time (perhaps two or three hours) to rack up several hundred time (perhaps two or three hours) to rack up several hundred words at least, such that you will see a distinct accretion of new text by the end of the session.
+For the main body of each writing session you need enough time (perhaps two or three hours) to rack up several hundred words at least, such that you will see a distinct accretion of new text by the end of the session.
 Once you get stuck in to writing it is a good idea to keep plugging away at it for as long as possible, resisting the seductive idea of having a break and a cup of coffee, because you will only need to warm up all over again.
-But it is not a good idea to make writing sessions too long, because as with all other kinds of work there will be diminishing returns to offert after a while.
-You need to check how good your and yronge effort after a while.
+But it is not a good idea to make writing sessions too long, because as with all other kinds of work there will be diminishing returns to effort after a while.
 You need to check how good your endurance is, and also what times of day or night are most productive for you.
 Keeping a log may help you to find this out more clearly.

 However long your writing sessions are, it is critically important to remember to energetically flex your arms and hands regularly when typing (at least every 15 minutes).
 Repetitive strain injury (RSI) is now something of an occupational disease for PhD students and academics.
 In very serious cases its onset can create a high level of disability, making it impossible for you to touch a keyboard, to write with a pen, to drive a car, or even to turn a key in a lock.
 In acute cases RSI can mean months without being able to do academic work at all.
 And once significant RSI symptoms have appeared they never completely go away.
 It is therefore incredibly foolish for any wouldbe academic or researcher to run risks like typing for hours on end uninterruptedly, especially when working close to fixed deadlines.
 As well as flexing regularly, you can also help ward off RSI by always using an 'ergonomic' keyboard plugged into your computer.
 This step should be mandatory if you are using a notebook or portable PC, all of which have very cramped keyboards which are particularly prone to triggering RSI symptoms.
 More generally, make sure that you get up and walk around every half hour of your writing session, perhaps doing a few stretches.
-Again, using a noticeboard to organize elements for your text, or using an impromptu standing-up desk (like the top of a four-drawer filing cabinet) to do drafting, may help keep vou more mobile.
+Again, using a noticeboard to organize elements for your text, or using an impromptu standing-up desk (like the top of a four-drawer filing cabinet) to do drafting, may help keep you more mobile.